nickgravelyn/css-animation-sequencer/README.md

 import { Timeline } from 'seashell-animation'

 let timeline = new Timeline()
-...
+// etc
 ```

 ### For Non-Built Apps

 Simply take [docs/seashell.js](docs/seashell.js) which is precompiled to work in the browser for the example page.
 It defines a global Seashell which contains the Timeline class.
-See the [example](https://nickgravelyn.github.io/seashell) source for a great example of that.
+See the [examples](https://nickgravelyn.github.io/seashell) source for more details.